neosimsim/hello-agda/src/Vector.lagda.md

 ```

 Note that this compiles, although we did not pattern match on `∅`.
-We don't have too, in fact we can'te pattern match on `∅`
+We don't have too, in fact we can't pattern match on `∅`
 since `∅` construct a vector with index 0, which is no successor
 to any natural number, remember?